 The "USBL Tracking" flag indicates that there is an acoustic connection between the Subsonus and it's track target.

 9.1.2.2 Device Information

 The Device Information page displays the Hardware version, Firmware version and Serial numbers of the device.
-This information my be required by Application Support engineers.
+This information may be requested when contacting Advanced Navigation for support.

 Device Information